 Think about the economy as an ecosystem.
 Each decision made by a business, financial institution or person has ripple effects throughout the entire financial system.
 Recession-fearing investors make markets volatile; that, in turn, limits publicly traded firms’ access to cash.
 Fewer consumers out shopping weighs on firms’ sales — forcing businesses to cut costs to make ends meet.
 Joblessness can further exacerbate belt tightening among consumers, perpetuating even more unemployment.

 Figuring out which comes first is like playing a game of the chicken or the egg.
 But for everyday Americans, it’s often the effect that matters more than the cause.

-Economists in a Bankrate poll said there’s a 52 percent chance of a recession within the next 12 to 18 months.
+Economists in a Bankrate poll said there’s a 64 percent chance of a recession by the end of 2023.
 But don’t panic: Not all recessions are as severe as the coronavirus pandemic or the Great Recession before it.
 Yet, understanding how recessions impact you can help you form a better financial game plan when a downturn does inevitably hit.

 Here’s what a recession means for your wallet and the biggest ways it can make your life feel different.